iAchilles/memento/README.md

 - The PostgreSQL manager requires the [`pgvector`](https://github.com/pgvector/pgvector) extension.
 It is automatically initialized with `CREATE EXTENSION IF NOT EXISTS vector`.
-- Schema management mirrors the SQLite layout so both backends expose the same logical entities/observations/relations tables.
-- Keyword search uses PostgreSQL full-text search (`to_tsvector`/`plainto_tsquery`) with a secondary `ILIKE` fallback for entity names.
-Creating a `GIN` + `pg_trgm` index is recommended for production workloads.
-- When `pgvector` is unavailable (for example in in-memory testing environments) embeddings are stored as base64 encoded text and distance is computed in JavaScript.
-Result ordering and thresholds remain compatible with the vector implementation, but performance will be lower because distance computation is done client-side.

 Claude Desktop: